 Each accepted proposal will be competitively reviewed and acted upon by a subcommittee of the RSC that will include non-RSC members who have content area expertise from the campus.
 The RSC will make recommendations to the VC/VP for Research, who will be responsible for awarding and administering the grant.

 The proposals should be clear, concise, and explicit about the benefits of the activities to be undertaken and must provide clear justification for expenses.
 Proposals should be written to be understandable to reviewers who are from a range of disciplinary fields.
 Reviewers will be internal to UH and some might not be disciplinary experts.

 Each proposal must supply convincing evidence that the following criteria have been met or will be met:

 - The proposed activities must represent high-quality research of significant benefit to the University and society, and which directly address at least one of the four institutional thrusts.

-- A grant must be submitted in one of the high priority research areas in the first year of the application.
+- A grant must be submitted in one of the high priority research areas during Year 1 of the project period.